vega/vega-lite-api/docs/api/selectSingle.md

 Determines the default event processing and data query for the selection.
 Vega-Lite currently supports three selection types:

-- `single` -- to select a single discrete data value on `click`.
+- `"single"` -- to select a single discrete data value on `click`.
-- `multi` -- to select multiple discrete data value; the first value is selected on `click` and additional values toggled on shift-`click`.
+- `"multi"` -- to select multiple discrete data value; the first value is selected on `click` and additional values toggled on shift-`click`.
-- `interval` -- to select a continuous range of data values on `drag`.
+- `"interval"` -- to select a continuous range of data values on `drag`.